10 HUGE Ways Disney World Has Changed Over the Years

 1 – FastPass, FastPass+, and Lightning Lanes

 From the grand opening in 1971 until late 1999, park visitors endured long lines for popular attractions with no relief in sight.
 Then Disney rolled out the Fastpass virtual queuing system, permitting guests to enter much shorter lines at designated times using tickets obtained from marked kiosks.
 At first, only one Fastpass could be held at a time, but this rule was soon relaxed.
 Eventually, FastPass+ replaced the paper tickets with an online reservation system, giving each guest three selections to make up to 30 days in advance, 60 days for Disney Resort guests.
 No more losing tickets; you simply touch your MagicBand or park your ticket to the sensor to hop in line.
 FastPass+ was retired in 2020, and an entirely new system, Disney Genie+, and Individual Lighting Lane give guests two different ways to skip the line.
 These paid features debuted in the fall of 2021, and while guests are paying for them (mostly out of necessity), they are largely unpopular with guests.
-Click here to learn about the new program.
+In July 2024, the program was simplified and given new names (Lightning Lane Multi Pass and Single Pass) to make planning and using the service easier.

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.